mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel-tcp.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 {: #resume-tlv title="TCP Resume TLV"}

-A QUIC tunnel peer MUST NOT send more than one TCP Resume TLV per QUIC
+A QUIC tunnel peer MUST NOT send more than one TCP Resume TLV per QUIC stream.
-stream.
-A QUIC tunnel peer MUST NOT send a TCP Resume TLV if a TCP
+A QUIC tunnel peer MUST NOT send a TCP Resume TLV if a TCP Connect TLV was
-Connect TLV or a TCP Connect Extended TLV was previously sent on a given stream.
-A QUIC tunnel peer MUST NOT send a TCP Resume TLV on non-self initiated
+previously sent on a given stream.
+A QUIC tunnel peer MUST NOT send a TCP Resume
-streams.
+TLV on non-self initiated streams.

 A QUIC tunnel peer receiving a TCP Resume TLV with an unknown Resume Token MUST send an
 Error TLV with the code 0x5 (Unknown Token) and close the QUIC stream.